jeffalo/lived/README.md

 ### 0.4.4

+- Move typescript to regular dependencies

+### 0.4.4

 - Supports live share
     - Servers get automatically shared (You may need to click allow)
 - Fixed bug with multiple servers running on the same folder